jmontejo/for-students/_triggerAPI/03_dev.md

 The asetup call configures the ATLAS athena framework, this is already precompiled and installed in lxplus.
 The source build/... tells the system to use your packages instead of the official ones.
 If you modify TriggerAPI but forget this source, every script will use the official package and you won't see your modifications.

-With this, the structure of your workfolder should be the following:
+With this, the structure of your work folder should be the following:
 ```
 |- workfolder
     |- athena